 So what’s stopping all first-time buyers heading down the shared route?
 To begin with, there are certain conditions you have to meet:

 - You must show that you cannot afford to buy a suitable home on the open market

-- Have a good credit rating
+- You must have a good credit rating

-The benefits of Shared ownership include:
+The benefits of shared ownership